-- · Leaked handles. - Handles used after they are closed. - Reading from a memory which is no longer guaranteed to be still valid, for example, the buffer returned by HPyUnicode_AsUTF8AndSize after the corresponding HPy handle was closed. - Writing to a memory which should be read-only, for example, the buffer returned by HPyUnicode_AsuTF8AndSize.
+- · Leaked handles. - · Handles used after they are closed. - Reading from a memory which is no longer guaranteed to be still valid, for example, the buffer returned by HPyUnicode\AsUTF8AndSize after the corresponding HPy handle was closed. - Writing to memory which should be read-only, for example the buffer returned by HPyUnicode\AsUTF8AndSize.

-4.1 Activating Debug Mode
+5.1 Activating Debug Mode

-The debug mode works only for extensions built with HPy universal ABI.
+Debug mode works only for extensions built with HPy universal ABI.

-To enable the debug mode, use environment variable HPY_DEBUG.
-If HPY_DEBUG=1, then all HPy modules are loaded with debug context.
-Alternatively HPY_DEBUG can be set to a comma separated list of names of the modules that should be loaded in the debug mode.
+To enable debug mode, use environment variable HPY\DEBUG.
+If HPY\DEBUG=1, then all HPy modules are loaded with the debug context.
+Alternatively HPY\DEBUG can be set to a comma separated list of names of the modules that should be loaded in debug mode.

-In order to verify that your extension is being loaded in the HPy debug mode, use environment variable HPY_LOG.
-If this variable is set, then all HPy extensions built in universal ABI mode print a message, such as:
+In order to verify that your extension is being loaded in debug mode, use environment variable HPY\LOG.
+If this variable is set, then all HPy extensions built in universal ABI mode print a message when loaded, such as: